Learn Christ's Method

 - Win People’s Confidence - Through mingling, showing sympathy, and ministering to needs, we show people that we care.
 Of course, we hope and pray that the Holy Spirit will touch their hearts and lead them to a full commitment to Him.
 But our care and love doesn’t depend on them accepting Jesus.
 When we show people that our care has no strings attached, we build confidence.

 - Bid Them to Follow Jesus - This is a vital step in Jesus’ method.
-Leading people to Him is a natural result of holistic ministry.
+Leading people to Him is a natural result of wholistic ministry.
 It arises from the first four steps, where relationships are built.
 When people start questioning our motivation and why we live the way we do, it is natural to start talking about the Source of our spiritual commitment.
 Every center will include intentional plans to start small groups and plant new Seventh-day Adventist congregations.